 Education, Training, and Certification

-A second big factor to account for when calculating the size of optician salary one should expect is the amount of education, training, and experience that an individual has.
-Employers will usually pay a higher salary to those who have a degree or an apprenticeship and who have successfully passed the American Board of Opticianry (ABO) Exam and the National Contact Lens Examiners (NCLE) Exam.
-These credentials demonstrate competence in the industry and are viewed favorably by both employers and customers.
+Another important factor to consider when estimating the optician salary that one can expect to receive is the education, training, and experience of the applicant.
+Employers often pay a higher salary to individuals who have a college degree or an apprenticeship and who have successfully passed the American Board of Opticianry (ABO) Exam and the National Contact Lens Examiners (NCLE) Exam.
+Credentials help to demonstrate competence and establish credibility with employers.

 Opticians who have these credentials typically possess a more comprehensive understanding of current standards and practices.
 Optical employers also know that they can use optician credentials to market their business to customers who hold credentialed opticians in higher regard.
 Those seeking a higher optician salary are encouraged to voluntarily pursue the credentials outlined above.